avamsykiran/ReactJS_11to1_22Jan24_05Feb24/README.md

                 const dispatch = useDispatch();

-        Using these libraries, we can elimate state management from components.
+        Using these libraries, we can eliminate state management from components.

         store (all state) →------------------------------------------
         ↑                               |                           |